Welcome to this week’s all-new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: For your discernment, here are of some items mentioned today as well as some personal and BDS reader favorites and items from the current Amazon Top 10.
+Bargain Bin: For your discernment, here are of some items mentioned today as well as some personal and BDS reader favorites and items from the current.

 Rhode Island Novelty Bubbles (12-Pack): Kids of all ages love bubbles.
 What a great idea for both bug-out-bags and hunker down kits!

 Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced at $8.73 with free shopping.
-Not only that, it is ranked as the #1 best seller at Amazon in both the camping and hunting knives categories.
-The reviews raved about this knife so I bought one, used it, and and can recommend it.
+The reviews raved about this knife so I bought one, used it, and can recommend it.
 See The Inexpensive Tac-Force Speedster Outdoor Knife.

 AquaPodKit – Emergency Drinking Water Have you considered storing water in your bathtub?
 The AquaPod is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.